FizzleDorf/AniStudio/docs/Installation.md

-#Building and Installing from Source
+# Building and Installing from Source

+*Disclaimer: builds were only tested with MSVC*

 ## Requirements